Maexwel/react-redux-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The goal of this project is to provide a fast creation of a React project with Redux and some other usefull library
+The goal of this project is to provide a fast creation of a React project with Redux and some other usefull library This project provide the usage of Design Theme|CSS base style This project use Redux to connect the view
+This project use React

 ## Available Scripts